-State Pollution Control Board (SPCBs)have been tasked to submit an annual report on the EPR portal concerning its fulfilment by producers, importers and brand-owners, and plastic waste processors in the state/Union Territory to the CPCB.
+State Pollution Control Board (SPCBs)have been tasked to submit an annual report on the EPR portal concerning its fulfillment by producers, importers and brand-owners, and plastic waste processors in the state/Union Territory to the CPCB.

-Biodegradable plastics means that plastics, other than compostable plastics, which undergoes complete degradation by biological processes under ambient environment (terrestrial or in water) conditions, in the specified time periods, without leaving any microplastics, or visible, distinguishable, or toxic residue, which have adverse environmental impacts, adhering to laid down standards of Bureau of Indian Standards and certified by Central Pollution Control Board.
+Biodegradable plastics means that plastics, other than compostable plastics, undergo complete degradation by biological processes under ambient environment (terrestrial or in water) conditions, in the specified time periods, without leaving any microplastics, or visible, distinguishable, or toxic residue, which have adverse environmental impacts, adhering to laid down standards of Bureau of Indian Standards and certified by Central Pollution Control Board.

-End of Life disposal means using plastic waste for the generation of energy and includes co-processing (e.g. in cement kilns) or waste to oil or for road construction as per Indian Road Congress guidelines.
+End-of-life disposal means using plastic waste for the generation of energy and includes co-processing (e.g. in cement kilns) or waste to oil or for road construction as per Indian Road Congress guidelines.

 Extended Producer Responsibility means the responsibility of a producer for the environmentally sound management of the product until the end of its life.

 Significance of the new rules:

 To develop new alternatives to plastics and aid the move towards sustainable packaging.

 To develop the circular economy of reuse, refurbishing, and recycling.